Wandalen/wTools/module/core/strs_tools/task/task_plan.md

 *   **Root Cause:** The `skip` logic within `SplitIterator::next` was flawed.
 The fix was to introduce a `skip_next_spurious_empty` flag that is set after the quote-peeking logic runs.
 This flag ensures the single, artifactual empty segment that follows a quoted string is unconditionally skipped, resolving the issue across all related test cases.

 ### Changelog
+* [User Feedback | 2025-07-12] Confirmed MRE test case is sane.
+Added new decomposed MRE tests to better isolate the parsing bug.
 *   [Increment 10 | 2025-07-12] Corrected the expectation in `escaped_backslash_then_quote_test` to be valid.
 The test now passes, but the underlying bug is still present as shown by the failing `mre_test`.
 *   [Increment 10 | 2025-07-12] Added new granular tests for escape sequences to isolate the bug.
 *   [Increment 6-9 | 2025-07-12] Fixed "Spurious Empty Segment Bug" by introducing a `skip_next_spurious_empty` flag to the iterator, which correctly filters artifactual empty tokens after a quoted segment is parsed.
 This resolved four related test failures.